Waflz/cryptdoor/README.md

 6. Add ';C:\Python27\Lib\site-packages\PyInstaller' to the end of your PATH variable
 7. Install pyHook: http://sourceforge.net/projects/pyhook/files/latest/download
 8. Install pywin32: http://sourceforge.net/projects/pywin32/files/pywin32/
-9. Place the socks.py file in the same directory as backdoor.py
+9. Place the socks.py file in the same directory as backdoor.py if you want to use a proxy.
 10. Open a new cmd promt and cd to wherever backdoor.py is.

 	pyinstaller -F -w backdoor.py